conchyliculture/retappd/README.md

 ## 🚨⚠️🚨WARNING 🚨⚠️🚨 This was at least 70% VibeCoded.

 I do not know a thing about HTML/CSS or Javascript and let the AI do its thing.
-If it's gross, don't blame me.o
+If it's gross, don't blame me.

 ## Installing

 ### If you have already a working sqlite file with all your data pulled out of somewhere